E-commerce

 A screenshot of the TM-B Bike Shopify page that uses a rotating 3D model of their bike to bring the landing page to life

 Platform integration has eliminated the technical complexity that once made 3D implementation daunting.
-Shopify’s ecosystem includes 147+ 3D/AR/VR apps, from one-click solutions to sophisticated configurators.
+Shopify’s ecosystem includes147+ 3D/AR/VR apps, ranging from simple one-click installs to sophisticated configurators.
 Upload a glTF file, and AR viewing works automatically on supported devices.

 Third-party platforms extend these capabilities across any e-commerce stack:

-Is 3D Product Visualisation More Cost-Effective Than Photography?
+Does 3D Product Visualisation Scale Better Than Photography?

-The cost structures differ fundamentally.
-Traditional photography requires studio rental (roughly 40% of total cost), stylists, lighting equipment, props, product shipping, and photographer fees — all recurring for each variation, season, or update.
+The production models differ fundamentally.
+Traditional photography requires studio time, stylists, lighting equipment, props, product shipping, and photographer fees, all recurring for each variation, season, or update.
 A product in five colours means five photoshoots.
 A seasonal refresh means starting over.

 3D models, once created, can be reused indefinitely.
 Colour variations require a texture change, not a reshoot.
 Seasonal updates mean adjusting the virtual environment, not booking studio time.
 New angles are rendered in minutes, not scheduled weeks in advance.